Machine learning methods for finite population parameter estimation in survey sampling: IMPUTATION FOR THE TREATMENT OF ITEM NONRESPONSE

-\section{Imputation for the treatment of item nonresponse}
+\section{IMPUTATION FOR THE TREATMENT OF ITEM NONRESPONSE}

-As mentioned in Section~\eqref{Sec:INTRO}, we distinguish between unit nonresponse and item nonresponse, as these two forms of missing data are typically handled using different methodological approaches.
-Item nonresponse, which is the focus of the present section, is usually addressed through some form of single imputation, whereas unit nonresponse is commonly treated using weight adjustment procedures.
-The latter will be discussed in Section \eqref{Sec:IPW}.
-Table~\eqref{Tab:nonreponses} illustrates this distinction.
-Respondents provide usable values for all survey variables, units affected by item nonresponse provide values for some but not all variables, and units with unit nonresponse provide no survey information at all.
+As mentioned in Section~\ref{Sec:INTRO}, we distinguish between unit nonresponse and item nonresponse because they are typically handled using different methods.
+Item nonresponse, the focus of this section, is usually treated by single imputation, whereas unit nonresponse is commonly handled through weight adjustment; the latter is discussed in Section~\ref{Sec:IPW}.
+Table~\ref{Tab:nonreponses} illustrates this distinction.
+Respondents provide usable values for all survey variables, units with item nonresponse provide values for some but not all variables, and units with unit nonresponse provide no survey information.\\

 Throughout this section, we assume the absence of unit nonresponse, that is, all sampled units provide at least one observed survey value.
 Moreover, item nonresponse is treated separately for each survey variable.
 Accordingly, we focus on a generic survey variable $Y$, with the understanding that imputation is applied independently to each component $Y_1,\ldots,Y_p$.
 We again focus on estimating the finite population mean $\mu = N^{-1}\sum_{k\in U} y_k$.\\